rssnyder/isengard/README.md

 ### [tailscale](https://tailscale.com/kb/1236/kubernetes-operator)

-For "internal" services that I was reachable while I am out and about, I use the tailscale operator to connect services to my tailnet.
+For "internal" services that I want reachable while I am out and about, I use the tailscale operator to connect services to my tailnet.

 This is done simply by adding a few annotations:

 ```
 tailscale.com/expose: "true"
 tailscale.com/hostname: "example"